-This Proxy Statement and the accompanying proxy card are being furnished to you in connection with the 2011 Annual Meeting of Shareholders (the "Annual Meeting") of EchoStar Corporation ("EchoStar," "we," "us," "our" or the "Corporation").
-The Annual Meeting will be held on May 3, 2011, at 1:00 p.m., local time, at 100 Inverness Terrace East, Englewood, Colorado 80112.
+This Proxy Statement and the accompanying proxy card are being furnished to you in connection with the 2012 Annual Meeting of Shareholders (the "Annual Meeting") of EchoStar Corporation ("EchoStar," "we," "us," "our" or the "Corporation").
+The Annual Meeting will be held on May 3, 2012, at 1:00 p.m., local time, at 100 Inverness Terrace East, Englewood, Colorado 80112.

-This Proxy Statement is being sent or provided on or about March 24, 2011, to holders of record at the close of business on March 7, 2011 of our Class A Common Stock (the "Class A Shares") and Class B Common Stock (the "Class B Shares").
+This Proxy Statement is being sent or provided on or about March 23, 2012, to holders of record at the close of business on March 7, 2012 of our Class A Common Stock (the "Class A Shares") and Class B Common Stock (the "Class B Shares").

 Your proxy is being solicited by our Board of Directors (the "Board" or "Board of Directors").
-It may be revoked by written notice given to our Secretary at our headquarters, at 100 Inverness Terrace East, Englewood, Colorado 80112, at any time before being voted.
+It may be revoked by written notice given to our Secretary at our headquarters, at 100 Inverness Terrace East, Englewood, Colorado 80112, at any time before being voted at the Annual Meeting.
 You may also revoke your proxy by submitting a proxy with a later date or by voting in person at the Annual Meeting.
 To vote online or by telephone, please refer to the instructions included with the proxy card.
 To vote by mail, please complete the accompanying proxy card and return it to us as instructed in the proxy card.
-Votes submitted online or by telephone or mail must be received by 11:59 p.m., Eastern Time, on May 2, 2011.
+Votes submitted online or by telephone or mail must be received by 11:59 p.m., Eastern Time, on May 2, 2012.
 Submitting your vote online or by telephone or mail will not affect your right to vote in person, if you choose to do so.
-Proxies that are timely delivered to us and not revoked before the closing of the polls during the Annual Meeting will be voted for the proposals described in this Proxy Statement in accordance with the instructions set forth in your proxy.
-The Board is currently not aware of any matters proposed to be presented at the Annual Meeting other than the election of seven directors, the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011, an advisory vote on executive compensation and an advisory vote on the frequency of future advisory votes on executive compensation.
+Proxies that are properly delivered to us and not revoked before the closing of the polls during the Annual Meeting will be voted for the proposals described in this Proxy Statement in accordance with the instructions set forth in your proxy.
+The Board is currently not aware of any matters proposed to be presented at the Annual Meeting other than the election of seven directors and the ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012.
 If any other matter is properly presented at the Annual Meeting, the persons named in the accompanying proxy card will have discretionary authority to vote on that matter.
-Your presence at the Annual Meeting does not of itself revoke your proxy.
+Your presence at the Annual Meeting does not by itself revoke your proxy.